YugmPatel/CMPE-258-Assignment-1/README.md

 - Ensure all materials (code, notebooks, videos, and documentation) are properly organized in GitHub.
 - Include necessary explanations and comments in the code.
 - Provide working links to YouTube walkthroughs.

----
-This README serves as a guideline for completing and organizing the assignment effectively.